Consequences of the Holodomor Genocide in Ukraine

 Published at Rakurs.

-The phenomenon of the Holodomor in Ukraine — the reasons
+Causes of the Holodomor in Ukraine

 - ban on leaving one’s settlement in order to find conditions for survival in the nearby cities, where one could get a job;

 - lack of hope that these unexpected and undeserved repressions will end;